How to Get a Registered Agent in California

 • Limits the scheduling flexibility as you must maintain regular business hours

-• Requires an address on the public record
+• Requires an address and your contact information on the public record

 • Includes more paperwork, mail processing, and receiving legal papers at inopportune times